rbrandoni/prodyna-devops/README.md

 # PRODYNA Cloud Engineering Task

-This repository contains my solution for the PRODYNA DevOps / Automation Engineer task.
+This repository contains my solution for the technical task provided as part of the PRODYNA DevOps / Automation Engineer interview process.

 ## 1. Task Understanding